-The company outlined numerical targets for FY03/22 (the final year of the fifth medium-term plan) as follows: JPY120.0bn in sales, JPY5.0bn in operating profit (consolidated EBITDA of JPY7.5bn), equity ratio of over 30%, and 5,000 network members.
-The target of 5,000 network members amounts to nearly 10% of domestic dispensing pharmacies; thus, Shared Research believes achieving this number will further strengthen the company's influence in the industry.
+The company outlined numerical targets for FY03/22 (the final year of the fifth medium-term plan) as follows: JPY120.0bn in sales, JPY5.0bn in operating profit (consolidated EBITDA of JPY7.5bn), equity ratio of over 30%, and 5,000 network members (when initially announced).
 The number of pharmacies looking to become network members continues a steady increase.
 With more pharmacies having sought to become network members since the April 2018 NHI drug price revision, the company cleared the 5,000-member target in FY03/20, two years earlier than initially planned.
+In FY03/21, the number network members surpassed 6,000, exceeding a market share of 10% (number of pharmacies basis).
 In terms of earnings forecasts, the company revised its FY03/20 forecasts to reflect the impact of COVID-19 and associated significant change in the operating environment.
 The company initially issued its full-year FY03/21 forecast in a range form and revised the forecast on November 6, 2020.
-It is also considering a revision of numerical targets for FY03/22, the final year of its fifth medium-term plan, to reflect the impact of COVID-19.
+As for the numerical targets for FY03/22, the final year of its fifth medium-term plan, the basic policy is unchanged but announced when reporting FY03/21 results that the forecasts need to reflect the continuing impact of COVID-19 pandemic and NHI price revisions.